Ask Keri: What Are the Biggest Health Benefits of Antioxidants?

 While free radicals are busy messing with your inner self, they also somehow find time to wreak havoc on your skin.
 (Jeez, chill guys.)
 Top dermatologists like Whitney Bowe, MD, explain that free radicals left to roam wild are associated with premature skin aging, skin cancer, and annoying conditions like acne.
 Antioxidants can stop them in their tracks.
 While you can use topical products that contain antioxidants, it also works to eat them.
 Vitamin C, for example, is an antioxidant that can help your body synthesize collagen.
 (Hello, citrus.)
 And lycopene, found in tomatoes, can work inside your cells to promote smoother skin.

-Considering how antioxidants benefit both your entire body, I’m talking about a true inner-outer glow.
-The trick to reaping those benefits, as you’ve probably figured out by now, is regularly eating a variety of whole foods that contain all kinds of antioxidants—fruits, veggies, nuts, seeds, and of course…dark chocolate.
+Antioxidants benefit your entire body, contributing to a true inner-outer glow.
+The trick to reaping those benefits, as you’ve probably figured out by now, is regularly eating a variety of whole foods that contain all kinds of antioxidants—fruits, veggies, nuts, seeds, and of course … dark chocolate.